 The civil rights movement of the 60s helped grow Negro History Week into Black History Month, an evolution that reportedly started to take place on college campuses, with the first month taking place in 1970.
 Six years later, with schools and community centres across the country honouring the month, it was officially recognised by President Gerald Ford.

 It would take a further 11 years before it came to our shores.
 Stirred up by the identity crisis that many black British children faced, Akyaaba Addai-Sebo a Ghananian activist and coordinator for special projects for the Greater London Council, along with and Ken Livinstone, the then leader of the GLC, brought the American annual celebration to the London area.

 The month chosen was October to coincide with the start of the new academic year.
 A deliberate decision to help maximise engagement in the minds of black British children and also instil in them a sense of identity and pride.

-Flash-forward to 2018 and October in the UK will see thousands of events across the country from exhibitions to workshops and seminars to theatre productions.
+Flash-forward to today where the UK will see thousands of events across the country from exhibitions to workshops and seminars to theatre productions.
 Although the event originated from the States and came with a heavy focus on American black history, it has gradually become more British centric, with many events this year focussing on the theme of Windrush, the story of hundreds of Caribbean settlers who came to the UK 70 years ago.

 The man who started it all, Carter G, Woodson, passed away in 1950, before Negro History Week became Black History Month.
 Although he would have been glad to see the event grow to what it is today, celebrated across multiple countries, his original goal of incorporating black history into mainstream education remains the driving force behind the month’s continued existence.